On the detection and precise localisation of merging black holes events through strong gravitational lensing: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their careful reading and their suggestions that substantially improved the quality of this paper.
 We would like to thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high performance computing cluster.
-EW thanks Bharath Nagam, Bohdan Bidenko, and Tom Collett for helpful discussions, and Simon Birrer for his support and for all his work on \texttt{lenstronomy}.
-OAH thanks Tom Collett, Tjonnie Li, Anupreeta More, Narola Harsh, Haris K, and the LVC lensing group for useful discussions.
+EW thanks Bharath Nagam, Bohdan Bidenko, and Thomas Collett for helpful discussions, and Simon Birrer for his support and for all his work on \texttt{lenstronomy}.
+OAH thanks Thomas Collett, Tjonnie Li, Anupreeta More, Narola Harsh, Haris K, and the LVC lensing group for useful discussions.
+O.A.H. acknowledge support by grants from the Research Grants Council of Hong Kong (Project No. CUHK 14304622 and 14307923), the start-up grant from the Chinese University of Hong Kong, and the Direct Grant for Research from the Research Committee of The Chinese University of Hong Kong.
+We would also like to thank Imre Bartos for useful discussion on terminology.